-Other issues for which the department may evolve feasible solutions for, are :
+Other issues, which the department may evolve feasible solutions for, are :

-Difficulty in maintaining social life, lack of time for family, excess negativity to be handled in terms of crimes and criminals, working on festivals
+Difficulty in maintaining social life, lack of time for family, excess negativity to be handled in terms of crimes and criminals, working on festivals.

-Difficulties in Interaction and coordination with other departments like Court, forensic, etc, lack of consideration shown by courts to police officers, cross-examination of officers by court,
+Difficulties in interaction and coordination with other departments like court, forensic, etc, lack of consideration shown by courts to police officers as well as cross-examination of officers by court.